uhub/awesome-java/README.md

 * [emilsjolander/StickyListHeaders](https://github.com/emilsjolander/StickyListHeaders) - An android library for section headers that stick to the top
 * [square/otto](https://github.com/square/otto) - An enhanced Guava-based event bus with emphasis on Android support.
 * [OpenRefine/OpenRefine](https://github.com/OpenRefine/OpenRefine) - OpenRefine is a free, open source power tool for working with messy data and improving it
-* [47deg/android-swipelistview](https://github.com/47deg/android-swipelistview) - An Android List View implementation with support for drawable cells and many other swipe related features
 * [Netflix/SimianArmy](https://github.com/Netflix/SimianArmy) - Tools for keeping your cloud operating in top form.
 Chaos Monkey is a resiliency tool that helps applications tolerate random instance failures.
 * [thinkaurelius/titan](https://github.com/thinkaurelius/titan) - Distributed Graph Database
 * [google/bazel](https://github.com/google/bazel) - Correct, reproducible, and fast builds for everyone.